influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/ldap.md

   # and upgrade to TLS as the first action against the server,
   # per the LDAPv3 standard.
   # Other options are "starttls+insecure" to behave the same as starttls
-  # but skip server certificate verification, or "none" to use an unencrypted connection.
+  # but skip server certificate verification, or "none" to use an unencrypted connection
   # security = "starttls"
   security = "none"